Traditional Scottish Dessert Recipes

 (Source: ©Don Bell)

-At coffee breaks, there were endless packages of Walkers® Pure Butter Shortbread cookies, and their ginger biscuits were equally delicious.
+At coffee breaks, there were endless packages of Walkers® Pure Butter Shortbread cookies, and the ginger biscuits were equally delicious.
 Scottish shortbread treats are impossible to resist!

-To make your own shortbread, see the traditional Scottish dessert recipe for shortbread on this page and the other easy-to-make recipes for shortbread elsewhere on this site.
+To make your own shortbread, see the traditional Scottish dessert recipe for shortbread on this page, and the easy-to-make recipes for shortbread featured elsewhere on this site.

-One evening, we attended a Scottish Ceilidh (pronounced KAY-lee) at Edinburgh's popular Ghillie Dhu where we enjoyed dining on a traditional haggis with bashed neeps and tatties, chicken breast stuffed with black pudding, followed by a traditional "cranachan" or cream crowdie served with a rich buttery shortbread biscuit.
+One evening, we attended a Scottish Ceilidh (pronounced KAY-lee) at Edinburgh's popular Ghillie Dhu where we enjoyed dining on a traditional haggis with bashed neeps and tatties, chicken breast stuffed with black pudding.

 Touring Edinburgh